trevordbunch/cis411_lab0/labreports/LAB_gracet712.md

 # Step 5: Setup a Continuous Integration configuration
 - What is the .circleci/config.yml doing?

+The .circleci directory contains the config.yml file.
+This file basically runs tests to check if new commits to the project have broken any functionality.
+The default config.yml file just echoes "Hello, World!".
+In a real project, it would be updated.

 - What do the various sections on the config file do?

+"Steps" in this file run certain commands or perform tasks needed to check the project's status.
+"Jobs" organize these steps to perform tasks, and "workflows" organize these jobs.

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?

+Practically/precisely, this indicates that all of the steps/jobs/workflows in the config.yml file completed successfully.
+Philosophically, this means nothing in the latest commit broke any of the project's functionality.

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?

+I would add real tests to the config.yml file, so that it actually tests project functionality.

 # Step 6: Merging the feature branch